Official Import Rules

 FAVN Titer Test

 Blood sample must be collected after the second rabies vaccination and within the effective period of that second vaccination.
-The blood draw may be taken on the same day as the second vaccination.
-Two or more vaccinations must have been completed in the correct order with at least 30 days between the first and second dose.
+The blood draw may be taken on the same day as the second vaccination — there is no mandatory waiting period between the second vaccination and the blood draw.
+The 30-day minimum interval requirement applies between the first and second vaccinations only.
 Lab results take 2–3 weeks.

 Waiting period